Formula 1 Fuel: What Fuel Do F1 Cars Use?

 Rather than being calculated in litres or gallons, how much fuel an F1 car uses is calculated in weight.
 As of 2019, the regulations stated that a car could use up to 110kg (242 pounds) of fuel per race.

 This was increased from the 105kg (231 pounds) allowed in 2018, as F1 bosses wanted drivers to be able to push their cars to the limit lap after lap, without having to worry about conserving fuel.
-This has now made for more high octane races in the closing stages, as drivers know they have enough fuel on board to finish the race.
+This has now made for more high-octane races in the closing stages, as drivers know they have enough fuel on board to finish the race.

-This is to stop teams trying to gain an advantage by keeping large amounts of fuel outside of the fuel tank.
+This is to stop teams from trying to gain an advantage by keeping large amounts of fuel outside of the fuel tank.

 Do F1 cars refuel?